Young Huffādh

 In Person

-Young Huffādh recite to their teachers and receive tailored feedback.
+Spanning the course of 3-6 months, Young Huffādh recite to their teachers and receive tailored feedback.
 Lessons are structured to ensure gradual improvement while building their confidence.

 Online